openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   shown when the PipelineRun is started so the user can follow execution on your console or when to see more details about the pipelinerun on result.

-  The URL suports all the standard variables as exposed on the Pipelinerun (refer to the documentation on [Authoring PipelineRuns](../authoringprs)) with the added
+  The URL supports all the standard variables as exposed on the Pipelinerun (refer to the documentation on [Authoring PipelineRuns](../authoringprs)) with the added
   variable: